 There’s no need to soak these.

 Simply pick over and discard any foreign objects, like rocks, and any imperfect lentils.
-Then, rinse, drain and cook.
+Then rinse, drain and cook.

 Rinse and drain lentils again after they’ve cooked before adding to the tomato sauce.

-What to Serve with Moussaka
+What To Serve With Moussaka

 - Greek pasta salad

-- Simple green salad
+- Green salad

 - Garlic bread